tsenart/vegeta/README.md

 vegeta report *.bin
 ```

 Another way to gather results in distributed tests is to use the built-in Prometheus Exporter and configure a Prometheus Server to get test results from all Vegeta instances.
-See `attack` option "prometheus-url" for more details and a complete example in the section "Prometheus Exporter Support"
+See `attack` option "prometheus-addr" for more details and a complete example in the section "Prometheus Exporter Support"

 ## Usage: Real-time Analysis